 - Mosque, Balti Heritage House, Monastery: All are beautiful touristy locations to visit.
-These showcase unique combinations of the plethora of cultures that have left its mark on the region.
+These showcase unique combinations of the plethora of cultures that have left their mark on the region.

 - Waterfall – a very tricky climb, literally hugging the mountain at certain places.
 This trek will take one high up to the origin of the waterfall.
-Yes, it is exceptionally difficult, and it will have your heart pumping – but the view from top is indescribable.
+Yes, it is challenging, and it will have your heart pumping – but the view from the top is indescribable.
 In the distance, one will catch a glimpse of the might K-2 – the second highest peak in the world.
 The miracle of nature and the mightiness of landscape is something that easily leaves you speechless.
-However, you will have to earn your views, with approx. 3-hour climb.
+However, you will have to earn your views with approx. 3-hour climb.

 Where to stay